Manuscript Guidelines

 2. Endnotes.
 A limited number of concisely written informational notes may be included.
 Footnotes are NOT allowed.

-3. Supplemental online resources.
+3. Supplemental resources.
 Readers may be directed to explore supplemental materials for your manuscript.
-However, these resources must be limited in size and scope.
-In addition, authors are responsible for the care and uptake on these online sources.
+Simply provide author contact details or links for interested readers to consult.
+Authors are solely responsible for the storage, care, upkeep, and accuracy of these materials.

 4. Third-party material.
 Authors alone carry the legal responsibility for obtaining the necessary persmissions to re-use third-party material.